thyripian/CORE/README.md

 - **utilities/:** Includes helper modules for logging, configurations, and data management.

 ## Future Changes / Future Developments
+- **Repair Data Processing:** Following switch to current package structure, data processing broke when "Check for Updates" is clicked.
+The process works fine when all files already exist in the database, but processing new items is currently broken.
+This is the next major update, currently in progress.
 - **API Expansion:** Expanding API functionality for advanced querying and data manipulation.
 - **API Reformatting:** Reformatting APIs to match RESTful standards.
 - **User Roles and Permissions:** Introducing user roles for different access levels within the frontend.